-In an ideal world, where you have Development/Test, UAT and Production environments that mimic one another, you can successfully deploy security updates to the lower environments, while performing successful UAT to make sure no new issues are introduced by any of the patches.
-Should a patch cause an issue, you can stop deployment to your Production servers, delaying deployment until a fix has been released that will fix this issue, or not deploying the patch at all.
+In an ideal world, where you have Development/Test, UAT, and Production environments that mimic one another, you can successfully deploy security updates to the lower environments.
+This allows you to perform successful UAT to ensure that no new issues are introduced by any of the patches.
+Should a patch cause an issue, you can stop deployment to your Production servers, delaying deployment until a fix has been released that will address the issue or not deploying the patch at all.

-Not everyone has the luxury of lower environments that match the Production environment.
-The ability to successfully UAT patches prior to deployment to Production systems isn’t available to most administrators, making the patch deployment fraught with risk.
-Administrators would have to manually confirm all backups were successful prior as well as performing and confirming a successful snapshot of their virtual servers for added confidence and only then could they deploy the updates to their client servers, normally outside of business hours (I recall Sunday morning @ 3am was the norm).
-If there was an issue that did arise from a patch, many late night hours spent either trying to uninstall the patch (if that worked) or restoring from tape backup.
-Either way it was many hours and weekends late at night keeping everything up to date.
+Unfortunately, not everyone has the luxury of lower environments that match the Production environment.
+The ability to successfully UAT patches prior to deployment to Production systems isn’t available to most administrators, making the patch deployment process fraught with risk.
+Administrators would have to manually confirm all backups were successful prior and perform and confirm a successful snapshot of their virtual servers for added confidence.
+Only then could they deploy the updates to their client servers, typically outside of business hours.
+If there was an issue that arose from a patch, many late-night hours would be spent either trying to uninstall the patch (if that worked) or restoring from tape backup.
+Either way, it was many hours and weekends late at night keeping everything up to date.